-In this report Commerzbank Aktiengesellschaft as the ultimate parent company of the regulated banking group is complying with the disclosure requirements of Articles 431 - 455 of regulation (EU) 2019/876 (CRR II) of the European parliament and of the Council of 20 May 2019 amending the Regulation (EU) No. (CRR I)- as of June 30, 2021.
+In this report Commerzbank Aktiengesellschaft as the ultimate parent company of the regulated banking group is complying with the disclosure requirements of Articles 431 - 455 of regulation (EU) 2019/876 (CRR II) of the European parliament and of the Council of 20 May 2019 amending the Regulation (EU) No. (CRR I) - as of 31 December 2022.
 The regulation is supplemented by the final draft implementing technical standards EBA EBA/ITS/2020/04 from 24 June 2020, which specify the tables integrated in the report.
 The names of the predefined tables are indicated by the table names provided with the prefix EU.

 The EBA has published the final 'Guidelines on reporting and disclosure of exposures subject to measures applied in response to the COVID-19 crisis' (EBA/GL/2020/07) on 2 June 2020.
 The disclosure of the tables required therein is to be made every six months during the reference period 30 June 2020 to 31 December 2021.
-According to a new publication of the EBA of 17 January 2022, the requirement will be extended until further notice.
+In accordance with a further publication of the EBA from 17 January 2022, the requirement was initially extended until further notice.
+In a new publication from 16 December 2022, EBA removed the disclosure of the tables for 1 January 2023, so they are included in this report as of 31 December 2022 for the last time.
 The tables included in the report are identified by the given table names with the prefix COV.